pulumi-demos/uptime/workshop/excercise-01-refactor/README.md

 2. **Phase 2: Introduce a New Service**
    Create a third Pulumi project:
-   - **New Service Project:**
+   - **Weather Service Project:**
-     A service that writes items (files) to the shared S3 bucket, demonstrating resource sharing across projects.
+     A service that looks up the weather in Seattle and writes it to the shared S3 bucket.
+     The code for the weather service is located [here](./weather/index.py).

 At the end of this exercise, you will have three Pulumi projects:

 - **Shared Services:** Contains the S3 bucket and any other shared infrastructure.
 - **Uptime Service:** The original Lambda uptime service using the shared bucket.
-- **New Service:** A service that writes files to the shared S3 bucket.
+- **Weather Service:** A service that looks up the weather in Seattle and writes it to the shared S3 bucket.

 ## Detailed Steps